govindarajanv/terraform/best_practices/README.md

 	-	- means deletion of existing resources
 	-	-/+ means deletion and recreation of those resources
 -	focus on staying DRY (Dont repeat yourself), parameterize to stay DRY
--	define variables in variables.tf
+-	define variables in variables.tf, all inputs to the modules should be in variables.tf
 -	specify output variables in outputs.tf file
 -	better to have granular file structure so that you can rename a file with ".disabled" suffix so that it will not get picked up when you dont want a module to be created
 -	Naming convention is RESOURCE NAME = RESOURCE TYPE - PROVIDER NAME